Schenkenschanz: Schenkenschanz/Schenkenschans fortress

 After the Dutch Republic had declared its independence from Spain in 1581, Robert Dudley, 1st Earl of Leicester commissioned Maarten Schenck van Nydeggen to erect a fortress at the Waal/Nederrijn fork in 1586.
 As Schenkenschans (Schenk's fortification) it was built as star fortress with extensive fortification works on both sides of the river representing at its time one of the strongest fortifications in Europe.
 It controlled the river access to the Netherlands.

 During the Dutch War of Independence the fortress was unsuccessfully besieged in 1599 by Spanish forces.
 It was however captured by them in 1635 only to succumb to the Dutch forces led by Frederick Henry, Prince of Orange in the long and bitter siege of 1636.

 During the Franco-Dutch War French troops under Louis XIV attacked the fortress successfully in 1672.
 Two years later Brandenburg-Prussian troops took over, dismantled the fortress and returned the place to the Dutch in 1679.

-By the end of the 17th century Rhine water flowed more and more into the Waal while the Nederrijn at Schenkenschanz was sanding up.
+By the end of the 17th century Rhine water flowed more and more into the Waal while the Nederrijn at Schenkenschanz was silting up.
 The creation of the Pannerdens Kanaal in 1701/09 repositioned the fork between the two rivers west to Millingen aan de Rijn and Schenkenschanz lost its military significance.

 About 1800 Schenkenschanz became French again.
 After the turmoil of the Napoleonic wars, Schenkenschanz become part of the Rhine Province, Prussia at the 1816 Congress of Vienna.